 Your blood sugar dips about three to five hours after consuming a meal.
 Eating small, frequent snacks will keep your metabolism charged up as well as helping to normalize your blood sugar.
 Waiting to eat until you are more-than-hungry can throw your body into a famine mode, which will slow metabolism thus making it easier to gain weight.
 Contrary to what most people believe, studies and clinical trials suggest that regular nut consumption is unlikely to contribute to obesity and, in fact, may even help in weight loss.

 Try this flavorful and healthy cinnamon and cayenne roasted mixed nuts recipe in place of your regular morning or mid-afternoon snack.
-Keep some at your desk and also in the kitchen so that you can grab a handful quickly.
+Keep some at your desk and in the kitchen so you can grab a handful for a quick metabolism boost.
 Try placing a jar in the office break-room to help encourage healthy snacking among your co-workers.

 Cinnamon and Cayenne Roasted Mixed Nuts Recipe